please-build/please-rules/README.md

-# Build definitions for the Please build system
+# Build definitions and tools for the Please build system

 A list of Please build definitions that are considered production ready by the Please team.